Florida exam calculator

 Add

-If the comparable is worse than the subject, add value to the comp sale price.
+If the comparable is worse than the subject, add the feature value to the comparable sale price.

 Superior comp